ubx/Video-and-Can-Replayer/README.md

 # Video-and-Can-Replayer
-Replay a video with a can bus logfile in sync.
+Replay a video in sync with a can bus logfile.